ClubObsidian/StaffDocuments/SERVERRULES.md

 #### 9. No distributing other player's personal information

 #### 10. No impersonating staff, this includes statements such as "hey guys I'm staff" and "do this because I am staff".

+# Other ingame behavior

+#### 1. No trapping people in nether portals.

+#### 2. Scamming people ingame, for ingame items or ingame money is allowed, but discouraged because it can have a negitive effect on your reputation as a player.
+Scamming people for real-life money is not allowed.
+Example: If you make a deal with another person that you will buy them a rank, a rank is purchased for the other player, but they don't give the items and/money owed, that is a real-life money scam.
+If a player says they will buy you a rank, and you pay them money and they leave, it is still considered an ingame scam.

+#### 3. No inappropriate plot builds.
+Don't build on your plot, what wouldn't be allowed in chat.
+This includes, but is not limited to anything listed in the rules

+#### 4. No using alternate accounts to cover up breaking the rules on another account.
+Example: You use a hacked client on an alternate account, so your main account that is a donator doesn't recieve a punishment

 # Allowed mods